 Teaching your baby to fall asleep alone

-Encourage older babies to fall asleep alone.
-In the beginning, without a doubt, a newborn baby will fall asleep during the feeding, rocking or walking around.
-They like to sleep in baby carriers too, as the natural rhythm of your walk and your warmth comfort her.
-But sooner or later you will want to teach your baby to fall asleep alone.
+A newborn baby will fall asleep during the feeding, rocking, or walking around.
+They also like to sleep in baby carriers, as the natural rhythm of your walk and your warmth comfort them.
+But sooner or later, you will want to teach your baby to fall asleep alone.

 So, encourage older babies to fall asleep alone.
 Try to accomplish this gradually.

 Put baby to sleep when she is sleepy, but still awake.
 If you put her in a crib when she is half asleep, she will still feel your warmth and love.
 If you are lucky enough, she might start to equalize those feelings with the sleeping place.

 I know that this is easier to say than done, but don’t give up!
 Keep trying, as sooner or later, the baby will get used to it.